MaxBrockbank/friday_solo_project3/README.md

 * Test: "It will make the output results reversed"
 * Expect (filterNumber(["Beep", "Boop", "Won't you be my neighbor?", 4]).toEqual([4, "Won't you be my neighbor?", "Boop!", "Beep!"]))
 ## Known Bugs
+* No bugs currently known (please inform project owner if any are found)

 ## Legal